jps3/rpi-img-build-box/README.md

 This repo is used to create a customized Pi OS Lite build using [pi-gen](https://github.com/RPi-distro/pi-gen), with some additions (ex. salt-minion) as both NOOBS and standard `*.img` file.

-Vagrant will use a Debian box on either VirtualBox or libvirt, and provision using Ansible to prepare the VM with the packages and tools necessary to more easily use the pi-gen tools.
+Vagrant will use a Debian box on either VMware Fusion/Workstation or Linux’s libvirt, and provision using Ansible to prepare the VM with the packages and tools necessary to more easily use the pi-gen tools.

 **NOTE:** The default provisioning and pi-gen customization is aimed toward building a 3DPrinterOS client.